the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/trainee/guide.md

 No **Faction Warfare**
 (This is an EDENCOM system, if you are red with EDENCOM, please do not fly here, as there can be roaming fleets that will kill you)

-Make sure Arrows at the bottom of the fleet window are pointing all 4 directions.
+Make sure arrows at the bottom of the fleet window are pointing in all four directions.
 During fleet.
 When you become yellow boxed by NPCs, Broadcast for armor.

 All Drones must be set to passive and focus fire and assigned to appropriate drone bunnies unless specified otherwise.